jlan84/cross-validation-assignment/pair.md

 The regularization of the ridge is a *shrinkage*: the coefficients learned are shrunk towards zero.

 The amount of regularization is set via the `alpha` parameter of the ridge, which is tunable.
-The `RidgeCV` class in `scikits-learn` automatically tunes this parameter via cross-validation.
+We'll use the `Ridge` class to start, but the `RidgeCV` class in `scikits-learn` automatically tunes this parameter via cross-validation.

 ## Exercise:
 For the exercise, load the first 150 rows of the diabetes data as follows: